Techtales.

 43

-For this blog, I will explain how I have implemented authentication in my app using json web token and server actions in NextJs.
-Since NextJS is a fullstack app, the concept of CORS will not be covered here.
+For this blog, I will explain how I have implemented authentication in my app using JSON Web Token and server actions in NextJS.
+Since NextJS is a full-stack app, the concept of CORS will not be covered here.

 To get started, assuming you have all the necessary setup (NextJS app and database), run the following command:

-Jose is similar to jsonwebtoken but also works in browser environment, enabling you to decode the token if you need the data in the frontend.
+Jose is similar to jsonwebtoken but also works in a browser environment, enabling you to decode the token if you need the data in the frontend.

 Next, we are going to create a JWT_SECRET that will be used to hash the passwords.
-You can set this to any random number or use openssl to generate the token by running the command:
+You can set this to any random number or use OpenSSL to generate the token by running the command:

 If you accidentally leak the key to the client, then an attacker could use your key to sign bogus credentials with whatever role they like and gain full access to your platform!

-Next we are going to tap into the power of middleware in NextJs.
+Next, we are going to tap into the power of middleware in NextJS.
 Middleware is the cornerstone of our authentication system, designed to protect routes that require authentication.

 By implementing this, you ensure that only authenticated users can access certain parts of your application, safeguarding sensitive information and user privacy.

-NextJS already includes a middleware.js file but if it does not exist, create one in the root directory and name it middleware.js.
+NextJS already includes a middleware.js file, but if it does not exist, create one in the root directory and name it middleware.js.
 Add the following code to the middleware.

-Note we are using jose instead of jwt since we need to read user data rather than just check if the token exists.
+Note, we are using jose instead of JWT since we need to read user data rather than just check if the token exists.
 If we just check if the token exists, a user can create a token with nothing and be authenticated.

 The matcher object configures the path that you want the API to match.
 You can modify the protected and public routes, and make sure to include them in the matcher function.